dschmenk/sxToys/wx/README.md

 ## Building for Windows:

-With the addition of CFITSIO, the minimum Windows version is going to Window 7 32-bit (maybe Vista).
+With the addition of CFITSIO, the minimum Windows version is going to Windows 7 32-bit (maybe Vista).

 Download [wxWidgets Windows Installer](https://www.wxwidgets.org/downloads/)